-When we hear the word home theatre, the huge speakers that consume space and get heavy on our pockets pop up in our minds.
+When we hear the word home theatre, the collection of huge speakers that consume space and get heavy on our pockets pops up in our minds.

 However, the Soundbars are relatively compact and include multiple speakers to provide rich, realistic, and clear sound.
-Soundbars are ten times better than TV’s built-in speakers, especially when the speakers support advanced audio format technology, like Dolby Atmos and DTS.
+Soundbars are ten times better than TVs’ built-in speakers, especially with the support of advanced audio format technology, like Dolby Atmos and DTS.

 1. TCL Alto 8i Soundbar

-TCL Alto 8i is a great Soundbar for mixed usage.
-It can fill up the room with rich volume and heavy bass while listening to pop music, delivering warm sound clarity while streaming movies.
-It is a 2.1ch entry-level Soundbar but integrates Dolby Atmos to get wild.
+TCL Alto 8i could be an excellent soundbar for mixed usage.
+It can fill up the room with rich volume and heavy bass while listening to pop, country, and rock music, delivering warm sound clarity while streaming movies.

 2. Polk Audio Signa S2 Soundbar

-With a height of only 2.1-inches, it is a perfect device to sit under the TV as there is no chance of blocking the IR.
-Besides, the subtle design with matte finishing has nothing much to offer, except the booming sound that offers a frequency response from 45Hz to 20kHz.
-Also, the high-frequency dual drivers certified with Dolby Atmos technology deliver an expansive sound technology while optimizing the sound according to the content playing.
+With a height of only 2.1 inches, it is a perfect device to sit under the TV as there is no chance of blocking the IR.
+Besides, the subtle design with matte finishing has nothing much to offer except the booming sound that offers a frequency response from 45Hz to 20kHz.

 3. Polk Audio MagniFi Soundbar

 Polk Audio Magnifi 2.1ch is the perfect alternative to the home theatre setup with excellent features and quick connectivity.
 We loved unboxing the device and setting it in our testing lab for examination.
 It was super handy.